Nutmeg (whole) Shelled

 Nutmeg is the seed of the tree, roughly egg-shaped and about 1 inch long and ½ inch wide, and weighing 1/3 ounce dried, while mace is the dried "lacy" reddish covering (aril) of the seed.

 As the fruit matures, the outer fleshy covering bursts to reveal the seed.
 The seed is covered with red membranes called an aril, the mace portion of the nutmeg.
 The nut is then dried for up to 2 months until the inner nut rattles inside the shell.
 It is then shelled to reveal the valuable egg-shaped nutmeat which is the edible nutmeg.

 Second-rate nuts are pressed for the oil, which is used in perfumes and in the food industry.

+Nutmeg essential oil is sourced from the dried kernels of the Myristica fragrans tree, indigenous to the Spice Islands of Indonesia.
 The volatile oil in nutmeg and mace contains small amounts of myristicin and elemicin, which are narcotic and poisonous; therefore they should be used sparingly.
 Eating four to eight teaspoons of ground nutmeg causes mild hallucinations, nausea and a severe hangover.

 In the first century A.D., Roman author Pliny speaks of a tree bearing nuts with two flavors.
 Emperor Henry VI had the streets of Rome fumigated with nutmegs before his coronation.
 In the the sixth century, nutmegs were brought by Arab merchants to Constantinople.
 In the fourteenth century, half a kilogram of nutmeg cost as much as three sheep or a cow.